Meet once a month for drinks

 4. Actively invite other men.
 "Come and see" was a key phrase in Jesus' ministry; people respond to a personal invitation.

 5. Preferably avoid determining the nature of the group beyond the Four Foundations we recommend.
-The Catholic Church is universal and therefore encompasses those on the right and those on the left, socialist and capitalist, liberal and orthodox.
-Men should be free to come and go, to participate or not, without any sense of coercion or the need to adhere to a position or ideology narrower than the infinite love of Christ for fellow men.
-Thus a man can be a Knight of St Columba or a member of the Legion of Mary and still feel he can freely participate in his parish men's group - or vice versa.
+The Catholic Church is universal and encompasses everyone.
+Men should be free to come and go, to participate or not, without any sense of coercion or the need to adhere to an position narrower than the infinite love of Christ.
+A man can be a Knight of St Columba or a member of the Legion of Mary and still freely participate in his parish men's group - or vice versa.
+That said, all members must be open to accepting and putting into practice the teachings of the Catholic Church, in fidelity with the Pope and the Magisterium.